Manu343726/biicode-posts/glfwcpluspluscom/post.md

 }
 ```

-Now lets see the body of our rendering loop:
+Now let's see the body of our rendering loop:

 ``` cpp
 void ball::glloop()